Birkat haMinim

 There has been a general consensus that the eighteen benedictions generally go back to some form in the Second Temple period but the origins of this particular prayer and its earliest wording are disputed in modern scholarship, between those who argue for a very early date, either sometime prior to, or roughly contemporary with the Roman conquest of Jerusalem in 70 CE, and those who hold that the formulation crystallized several decades or centuries later.
 Pinning down its date figures prominently since it is widely taken to indicate the moment when a definitive rupture arose between Judaism and Christianity.
 (Note: Salo Wittmayer Baron's view was typical in writing that "(The Twelfth Benediction) represented the formal recognition by official Judaism of the severance of all ties between the Christian and other schismatic bodies, and the national body of Judaism" (Wilson 1989).)

-In the early premodern form in Europe, the curse was applied to several kinds of people or groups: Jews who apostasized to Christianity; Christians themselves; the enemies of the Jews, and to the governing authorities of the Christian world.
+In its premodern form in Europe, the curse was applied to the enemies of Jews generally and specifically to those who apostasized to Christianity, to Christians and to the governing authorities of the Christian world.
 (Note: "Many Jewish authorities throughout the premodern period in Europe considered Karaites and Christians to be heretics, although they avoided the word 'Christians,' instead designating them as ... minim."
 (Ames 2015)) (Note: "Jewish expositors of the Middle Ages simply ruled that the minim were Christians, without distinguishing between sects and trends" (Teppler 2007).)
 From the 13th century, the terminology used in the prayer and rabbinical explications of their referent, Christians, began to undergo a process of censorship, imposed from outside or regulated internally, once Christian authorities learnt of them through information supplied by Jewish converts and from scholars who began to access the texts in the original language.

 There is no single, uniform Ashkenazi or Sephardic liturgy, and marked differences may exist between prayer books issued by the rabbinates in, for example, England, Israel, or the United States.
 In modern times, Jews who regularly attend the synagogue only on the Sabbath rarely hear it, if ever since on the Sabbath and holidays an alternative version lacking Birkat haMinim is used.
 It is mandated for prayer every day among Orthodox Jews, and is recited five times by precentors, six days every week.